Low Carbon Transport

 The project has been allocated £5.5 million of Town Deal funding to create a Low Transport Environment (LTE) within the town centre by reducing traffic, enhancing safety, increasing accessibility, improving environmental health and delivering community and economic benefits.
 This funding needs to be spent by March 2026.
 Longer term measures will need to be funded from other sources.

-You can view details of the draft Strategy here
+You can view details of the original draft Strategy here

 You can view a short video about the Strategy